Anthony Chenevix-Trench

-Early Life and family
+Early life and family

-He was born into, on his father's side, a family of Anglo-Irish descent in British Raj India.
-He was the son of Charles Godfrey Chenevix Trench (1877–1964) and Margaret May Blakesley.
+Anthony Chenevix-Trench, born at Kasauli in India on 10 May 1919, was the youngest of four sons, the older ones being Christopher, Richard and Godfrey.
 His father was in the Indian Civil Service.
-His great-grandfather was The Most Rev. Dr Richard Chenevix Trench (1807–1886), Church of Ireland Lord Archbishop of Dublin, a senior-ranking Anglo-Irish cleric, and his cousin Charles was a British Indian Army officer, colonial official and writer.

-Anthony Chenevix-Trench, born at Kasauli in India on 10 May 1919, was the youngest of four sons born to the couple, the older ones being Christopher, Richard and Godfrey.
 In the first few years of his life the family visited Britain and other countries, returning to India in 1922 where his father worked as part of a three-man commission in the picturesque city of Udaipur making recommendations on the vexed issue of land reform in the Rajput state of Mewar.
 Anthony was to spend three years in India, living in traditional colonial luxury with a staff of twelve including an English nanny and an Indian ayah, riding with the Mewar state cavalry on his pony while wearing a lancer's uniform tailored down to his size, and moving to the foothills of the Himalayas to avoid the heat of the summer.